BrunoZell/ask.fi/specification.md

 1. _"Do whatever you want, as long as everybody is fine with it"_
 2. _"Feel free to ask, but don't expect an answer"_

-While these principles seem very basic and have surely been around for a while, the critical difference now is that we can implement computing infrastructure that help us living by these principles.
+While these principles seem very basic and have surely been around for a while.
+The critical difference now is that we can implement computing infrastructure that help us living by these principles.

 The system is a structured conversation, a protocol.
 While the overall structure is kept very simple, it is designed to accomodate arbitrary perspectives and arbitrary values.
 So the core protool can cope with a radically changing world ad will never have to change.